StuartsProjects/StuartsProjects.github.io/_posts/2018-03-22-adventures-with-the-esp32.md

 14 Input, Serial1 TX, you can select any of the available input pins for the TX when defining the Serial1 instance

-15 Input and Output, LoRa device DIO2 interrupt input or PWM output
+15 Input and Output, LoRa® device DIO2 interrupt input or PWM output

 16 Input, Serial2 RX, you can select any of the available input pins for the RX when defining the Serial2 instance

 17 Output, Serial2 TX, you can select any of the available input pins for the TX when defining the Serial2 instance

-18 Output, SPI SCK, used for the LoRa device and SD card
+18 Output, SPI SCK, used for the LoRa® device and SD card

-19 Input, SPI MISO, used for the LoRa device and SD card
+19 Input, SPI MISO, used for the LoRa® device and SD card

 21 SDA, used for the SSD1306 display and I2C FRAM

 21 SCL, used for the SSD1306 display and I2C FRAM

-23 Output, SPI MOSI, used for the LoRa device and SD card
+23 Output, SPI MOSI, used for the LoRa® device and SD card

 25 Output, used for chip select on SD card

 26 Analogue, used to read battery level

-27 Output, used for the RST on the LoRa device
+27 Output, used for the RST on the LoRa® device

 32 Output, PWM

 33 Input only, used for used for reading external switch

-34 Input only, needs external pull-up, used for reading DIO1 on LoRa device
+34 Input only, needs external pull-up, used for reading DIO1 on LoRa® device

-35 Input only, needs external pull-up, used for reading DIO0 on LoRa device
+35 Input only, needs external pull-up, used for reading DIO0 on LoRa® device

-36 Input only, needs external pull-up, used for reading DIO3 on LoRa device
+36 Input only, needs external pull-up, used for reading DIO3 on LoRa® device

 39 Input only, needs external pull-up, used for reading external switch